swiss-ai-center/a-guide-to-mlops/pages/the-guide/step-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 The purpose of this step is to track the model evolutions and generate reports directly in the CI/CD pipeline so it can be discussed collectively online before commiting the changes to the codebase.

+We will start by updating our pipeline description to add a step that will generate a report and upload it as an artifact.
+Then, we will update the pipeline to generate a report and create a pull request with the report as a comment.
+Then we will trigger the report generation by :
+- creating an issue in our issue tracker
+- make a branch associated to the issue
+- make a change in the new branch
+- push everything and open a pull request

+After this step each successfull run of the pipeline will comment the associated pull request with a report.

 {% callout type="note" %}
 CML can do much more than just generating reports.
 Have a look to the [Train the model on a Kubernetes cluster with CML](/advanced-concepts/train-the-model-on-a-kubernetes-cluster-with-cml) guide.
 {% /callout %}